-Fabio has a multidisciplinary background.
-He holds a B.A. in legal studies from the University of Sao Paulo, where he received a prestigious CAPES fellowship for studies in law and society.
-He also attained a Master of Laws at the University of Brasilia Law School and a Ph.D. in Law, Policy, and Society at Northeastern University as a CAPES-Fulbright fellow.
+Fabio has a multidisciplinary background with training in law, social sciences and public policy.
+He holds a BA in legal studies from the University of Sao Paulo, where he received a prestigious CAPES fellowship for studies in law and society.
+He also attained a Master of Laws at the University of Brasilia Law School and a PhD in Law, Policy, and Society at Northeastern University as a CAPES-Fulbright fellow.

-He is married to Michelle, lives in Norman with his two young kids, Joao Pedro and Manuela, and usually spends summers in Brasilia, Brazil to catch up with family, friends, and the Brazilian political scene.
+Fabio is married to Michelle, lives in Norman with his two young kids, Joao Pedro and Manuela, and usually spends summers in Brasilia, Brazil to catch up with family, friends and the Brazilian political scene.

 - Law and globalization

 - Understanding the Global Community